louishust/docs/op-guide/configuration.md

 + the listening address for TiDB server
 + default: "0.0.0.0"
 + TiDB server will listen on this host.
 + By default, O.O.O.O listens on the address of all network cards.
-If you have more than one network card, you can specify the network card that provides services.
+If you have more than one network card, you can specify the network card that provides services from outside.

 ### -P
 + the listening port for TiDB server